fallen-icarus/cardano-swaps/README.md

 Of course, this is not an exhaustive list, and even if some workarounds can be somewhat effective, the underlying design *principles* are suboptimal.

 Centralized script addresses necessitate the use of LPs, which imposes a bottleneck on the parallelism of orders.
-No matter how performant a system of batchers is, this limitation is unavoidable.
+No matter how performant/decentralized a system of batchers is, their resources do **not** scale in proportion to the number of users.
 Additionally, the more decoupled delegation control is from the owner, the more distorted Ouroboros' game theory becomes.
 It is difficult to predict the extent of this distortion, so minimizing it is of critical importance.

 All of this is to say that, much like Bittorrent and the CSL-CCL stack, the best p2p protocols are ones that scale in *proportion* to the number of users.
 DEXes are no different.
 With this in mind, here is the key takeaway: **even if users control their own keys, for a DEX to achieve true scale its users must also control their own *addresses*.**